 Binance Withdrawal fees

 Binance charges a withdrawal fee amounting to only 0.0005 BTC when you withdraw BTC.
 Also this fee is far below the industry average.
 The global industry average is namely 0.000812 BTC.

 As you surely know, withdrawal fees vary from cryptocurrency to cryptocurrency.
 The below picture shows the withdrawal fee for a small number of the cryptocurrencies traded at Binance:

-Previously, Binance only accepted deposits of cryptocurrencies and no deposits of fiat currency was accepted.
+Previously, Binance only accepted deposits of cryptocurrencies and it did not accept any deposits of fiat currency.
 New crypto investors was accordingly restricted from trading at Binance.
 However, the exchange announced on 31 January 2019 that credit card deposits will now be possible under certain circumstances.

 The exchange has joined forces with a payment service firm from Israel named Simplex.
 This makes it possible for Binance-users to purchase Bitcoin, Ethereum, Litecoin and Ripple with Visa or MasterCard-credit cards.
 This deposit method is however not possible for countries on Sanctions lists (such as Iraq, North Korea, Syria, Afghanistan, Lybia), nor residents of any of the following six US-states: New York, Connecticut, Washington, New Mexico, Georgia and Hawaii.

 Simplex charges 3.5% per trade.
 So if you want to buy Bitcoin for USD 10,000, Simplex will take US 350 (plus a minium flat fee of USD 10) for enabling the purchase.

 One might ask why security is even a feature that we at Cryptowisser have looked for at the different top crypto exchanges.
 The answer is two-fold:

 - Exchanges store a massive amount of valuable personally identifiable information.
 From names to addresses, to government identification details, taxpayer identification number and a lot more; and